• Recipe List

 image

-The trip from Chiswick to Putney had taken ages, with full and fetid tube carriages crammed with people eating enormous flapping sandwiches.
+The trip from Chiswick to Putney had taken ages.
 We were hungry and it was cold by the time we arrived and I was wearing a dress in denial of the unrelenting autumn wind with stupid bare legs.
-And then there were the five years of no one we knew making a Sunday roast in LA.
-Then there was LA, where nothing was full of fat or scaldingly hot, no gravy, no sauce or large florid ears of cauliflower, no chunks of melting lamb, or red-stained lips and purple tongues or waves of cream.
+And then there were the six years of no one we knew making a Sunday roast in LA.
+Then there was LA, where nothing was full of fat or scaldingly hot, no gravy, no sauce or large florid ears of cauliflower.
 I was unprepared for the Englishly wonderful aspect of it all.

 And I was also reminded of being in England before when I was much younger and the odd thing about Sundays, the melancholy aspect to them; that they were always the end of something that hadn’t quite begun.
 But more than anything, this meal was served with complete knowledge of what a traditional Sunday lunch should be.
 And we were coming to it as you might after a long absence.
 It was all a bit of a shock.
 We left at 5 o’clock and then talked about it for days.
 We tried to nail down the pudding, what it was that made it so good.
 Perhaps more than anything it was that this went on.
 It was the routineness of it, and next year all being well at around the same time if we’re in the vicinity and we don’t get lost, we’ll try it again.
 Summer pudding, late.
 With whatever berries you have, and more if you’re feeling rebellious.